ChrisCouweleers/marketing-roi-dashboard/README.md

 ---

-## Tech Stack

-- React 18 with recharts for data visualization
-- No backend or database — all calculations are client-side
-- Hosted on Netlify with automatic deploys from GitHub

----

 ## Updating the Dashboard

 To request changes (new charts, metrics, design tweaks), describe what you need and update the `src/App.js` file on GitHub.
 Netlify auto-deploys within about a minute.